ajbevau/everycal/readme.txt

 2. description corresponds to screenshot-2.(png|jpg|jpeg|gif) in same dir.

 == Changelog ==

+= 0.3.0 =
+* Added many more configuration options: calendar and event posts are now controlled by templates
+* Fixed bug so calendar renders as week on load (if chosen)
+* Removed PEAR HTTP libaries in preference for WP HTTP_API
+* Can now choose Icon for Calendar Export links
+* Upgraded to FullCalendar 1.5.2

 = 0.2.0 =
 * Added [eventlist name="X" start="X" until="X"] shortcode (starting/until take human datetime strings and are optional)